The Beagles: Episodes

+Preservation status

-According to Joe Harris, the editor of The Beagles died on the job and his widow threw out all the editing materials including the master negatives.
-The series was presumed lost; but the original negatives and tracks were found decades later in a warehouse owned by Golden Books.
-The films had apparently been shipped by mistake to Producers Associates of Television, General Mills' TV film subsidiary, which owned all of Total Television's other series, and were only discovered after Golden Books had bought P. A.T.'s interests.
+According to Joe Harris, the editor of The Beagles died on the job and his widow accidentally threw out all the editing materials for the show, which included the master negatives.
+The series was feared lost until the original negatives and tracks were found decades later in a warehouse owned by Golden Books; the films had apparently been shipped by mistake to Producers Associates of Television, General Mills' TV film subsidiary, which owned all of Total Television's other series, and were discovered only after Golden Books had bought P. A.T.'s interests.

+The original masters of this series were said to be in the possession of TTV artist Joe Harris, according to an interview Harris did for the book Created and Produced by Total Television Productions by Mark Arnold.
+However, it is unknown what became of those masters, as Joe Harris died in 2017.